ChrisSchulze/portfolio/portfolio/works/compo.md

 ### Approach

-<p class="einleser">We screened COMPO's existing touchpoints, checked their contents and overall visual coherence.
-We found they lacked recognizability.
+<p class="einleser">We screened COMPO's existing touchpoints, checked their contents and overall visual coherence and found they lacked recognizability.
 Also they had no content strategy.
 They had to evolve if they wanted to close the gap.</p>

 ### Solution